Build a WordPress website (Linux)

 try_files $uri $uri/ /index.php?$args;

-2. Restart Nginx to apply the changes.
+2. Restart the Nginx service to apply the changes.

 sudo systemctl restart nginx

-FTP credentials or directory errors during updates?
+FTP or permission errors during updates?

 sudo vim /usr/share/nginx/html/wordpress/wp-config.php